Master of Health Studies (MHST) 604

 Leadership Roles in Health

 Master of Health Studies/Nursing 604: Leadership Roles in Health is designed to provide students with an overview of contemporary thought on leadership, the leader's role, and to explore applications of that role.
-Resources include a textbook, current literature stemming from health care and other disciplines, plus input from participants in the course.
+Resources include a current literature and multi-media learning resources stemming from health care and other disciplines, plus input from participants in the course.
 The framework for the course focuses on developing a knowledge of the theoretical perspective of leadership within the context of one's professional and personal life.

 The course content is enhanced through the sharing that occurs among participants and the rich experiential backgrounds that each brings to the discussion.